 The process of bringing new products and services to the market is of high strategic relevance (e.g., Chandy and Tellis 2000; Hauser, Tellis, and Griffin 2006).
-A long tradition across disciplines documents the positive stock market returns to R&D expenditures and patents (e.g., Erickson and Jacobson 1992; Griliches 1981).
-Investors value R&D expenditures and patents because these inputs are expected to convert into innovations that will generate future cash flows.
-New products increase sales and profits (Bayus, Erickson, and Jacobson 2003; Pauwels et al. 2004), and thereby firm value (Chaney, Devinney, and Winer 1991; Sood and Tellis 2009; Sorescu and Spanjol 2008).
+A long tradition of research across disciplines has documented the positive stock market returns to research-and-development (R&D) expenditures and patents (e.g., Erickson and Jacobson 1992; Griliches 1981).
+Investors value these inputs because they are expected to convert into innovations that will increase sales and profits (Bayus, Erickson, and Jacobson 2003; Pauwels et al. 2004) and, thus, firm value (Chaney, Devinney, and Winer 1991; Sood and Tellis 2009; Sorescu and Spanjol 2008).

-Considering its importance to organizational prosperity, firms have an incentive to invest in innovation.
-However, the high costs, the uncertain payoffs, and the difficulty of adequately measuring returns to innovation create challenges for firms (Sood and Tellis 2009).
-This applies in particular to publicly-listed firms that are prone to suffer from agency conflicts and in which managers are exposed to stock market incentives.
-While such firms enjoy improved access to financial capital, their strategic choices are constrained because they have to meet short-term stock market expectations and disclosure requests.
+Therefore, it is clear that firms have an incentive to invest in innovation.
+However, the high costs, uncertain payoffs, and difficulty of adequately measuring returns to innovation create challenges for firms (Sood and Tellis 2009).
+This particularly applies to publicly listed firms that are prone to suffer from agency conflicts and in which managers are exposed to stock market incentives.
+Although such firms have improved access to financial capital, their strategic choices are constrained because they have to meet shortterm stock market expectations and disclosure requests.
 This tension translates into opposing impacts on firm innovation.
-On the one hand, improved financing from going public should encourage innovation.
-On the other hand, disclosure requirements and short-term stock market incentives may have a detrimental effect on innovation.
-Scholarly work has not yet determined the net effect of going public on firm innovation activity.
+On the one hand, the improved financing that results